nickapos/Ruby-project-Exoplanets/Exoplanets_project_brief.md

  New planets and details can be added , removed and also updated .

- All Data are up to dateand  have been download from the Nasa open source website that encourages the use of these data for educational purposes around the world.
+ All Data are up to date and  have been download from the Nasa open source website that encourages the use of these data for educational purposes around the world.